GRB Spectrum from Gradual Dissipation in a Magnetized Outflow: Gradual Energy Dissipation in a Relativistic Spherical Flow

 where $k_B$ is the Boltzmann constant.
 The above peak energy estimate corresponds to that for the spectral luminosity $L_E$.
 The $EL_E$ Wien spectrum peak energy occurs at $4\Gamma k_BT'_{\rm th}/(1+z)$ instead.
 Since $T'_{\rm th}(r)\propto r^{-7/12}$, the peak energy scaling with radius is $E_{\rm th,pk}\propto r^{-1/4}\propto \tau_{T0}^{3/20}$.
 In deriving the estimates above, we have made the assumption that deeper in the flow, at very large optical depths, the energy imparted to particles is readily thermalized and the efficiency of thermalization is high.

-Several works have studied the importance of the various radiative processes that shape the (quasi-)thermal spectrum at different optical depths \citep[e.g.,][]{Beloborodov-13,Vurm+13,Thompson-Gill-14,Vurm-Beloborodov-16}.
+Several works have studied the importance of the various radiative processes that shape the (quasi-)thermal spectrum at different optical depths \citep[e.g.,][]{Beloborodov-13,Vurm+13,Thompson-Gill-14,Begue-Peer-15,Vurm-Beloborodov-16} and its radiative efficiency in a Poynting flux dominated flow \citep{Peer-17}.
 The radiation field is able to maintain a blackbody spectrum only at extremely high optical depths ($\tau_T\gg10^2$), where softer seed photons are provided by double Compton scattering and/or bremmstrahlung (in a weakly magnetized flow, $\sigma\ll1$) or cyclo-synchrotron emission (in a strongly magnetized flow, $\sigma>1$).
 At larger radii, the efficiency of completely thermalizing the flow drops and a Wien spectrum emerges instead at $\tau_T\gtrsim10^2$.
 Further dissipation at lower optical depths, but still below the photosphere, acts to broaden the Wien spectrum, producing a softer spectral slope below the spectral peak energy and a harder one above it.